 The parasites may remain localized in the skin (cutaneous leishmaniasis), spread to the mucosa (mucosal leishmaniasis), or disseminate to the liver, the spleen, and bone marrow (visceral leishmaniasis).

-Diagnose using Giemsa-stained smears, cultures, or PCR-based assays; serologic tests can help diagnose visceral leishmaniasis in immunocompetent patients but are not helpful in patients with AIDS or with cutaneous or mucosal leishmaniasis.
+Diagnose using Wright-Giemsa or Giemsa-stained smears, cultures, or polymerase chain reaction-based assays; serologic tests can help diagnose visceral leishmaniasis in immunocompetent patients but are not helpful in many patients with AIDS or with cutaneous or mucosal leishmaniasis.

 Treat small, uncomplicated skin lesions with locally applied heat or cryotherapy or, outside the US, with topical paromomycin or intralesional sodium stibogluconate.

-Systemic treatment options for complex cutaneous leishmaniasis, mucosal leishmaniasis, and visceral leishmaniasis includes liposomal amphotericin B, amphotericin B deoxycholate, and miltefosine; sodium stibogluconate is an alternative if infection is acquired in areas where Leishmania spp are likely to be susceptible.
+Systemic treatment options for complex cutaneous leishmaniasis, mucosal leishmaniasis, and visceral leishmaniasis include liposomal amphotericin B, miltefosine, and amphotericin B deoxycholate; sodium stibogluconate or meglumine antimoniate may be used if infection is acquired in areas where the infecting Leishmania species is likely to be susceptible.